Fight Sexual Harassment with Sexual Harassment Lawyers

 Let’s be clear, workplace sexual harassment is unlawful.
 So are the retaliatory and punishing consequences that many sexual harassment victims face when they attempt to put an end to it.

-Unfortunately, being unlawful isn’t enough to prevent it, but it is the key to ending.
+Unfortunately, being unlawful isn’t enough to prevent it, but it is the key to ending it.

 Sexual harassment is about power.
 The type of people who turn workplace sexual harassment into a way of life in the office and beyond want to dominate and control.
 They tend to lack empathy and self-regulation, feel entitled, and perpetuate hostile and sexist views.